Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Looking for a fun way to decorate your kids’ bedroom?
-Teach young children to make adorable DIY bees craft projects from old Kinder egg shells!
+Teach young children to make adorable DIY bees with this bee craft using old Kinder egg shells!

-I am so excited to share these DIY bees with you!
-At first I thought it’s going to be a blah project and I didn’t even think about sharing it here.
-I just needed a fun way to spend some quality time with my daughter.
-But then when I saw these cute little bees I thought the project shouldn’t start here and so we made a honeycomb too, which I’m going to share pretty soon too, make sure to come back and check it out.
+I am so excited to share this bee craft with you!
+I just needed a fun way to spend some quality time with my daughter and I thought it’s going to be a blah! project not worth sharing here.
+But then when I saw these cute little bees I thought this would make a great bee craft for kids that shouldn’t stop here!
+So we made a honeycomb too, which you can find here now.
+This cute honey bee craft needed a cute home and so we provided!
 Together they look absolutely adorable, on our white walls!
-The room is suddenly happier and such an inviting place!
+The room is suddenly happier, cute and such an inviting place!

-These DIY bees are such a great way to use up all those Kinder eggs you have no use for once the chocolate is gone.
-A great recycling project using simple supplies you most likely have around the house!
+This bee craft is such a great way to use up Kinder eggs that you have no use for once the chocolate is gone (if you live outside US, as they’ve been discontinued).
+A great recycled project, using simple supplies that you most likely have around the house!
 Also a cute way to add more interest and a fun touch to a kids room.

 - Kinder eggs shells

-- Black chenille stems (I couldn’t find black so I used silver and painted them black)
+- Black chenille stems (I used silver and painted them black)

 - Black marker